stuartellis/sve-personal-website/content/articles/yaml-maintenance.md

 - [yamllint](https://yamllint.readthedocs.io) - Lints YAML files
 - [check-jsonschema](https://check-jsonschema.readthedocs.io/en/stable/) - Checks JSON and YAML files against their schema

-Modern text editors support all of them through plugins.
 You can run them with both pre-commit hooks and on-demand by [using the pre-commit tool](#running-tools-with-pre-commit).
+Since they are command-line tools, you can run them as part of Continuous Integration.

 All of these tools have useful default configurations, so you only need to add configuration files if you need to customize their behavior.

+Modern text editors use the same schemas as `check-jsonschema`.
+They can use Prettier, either as a [plugin](https://prettier.io/docs/editors/), or [built-in](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).

 ### Formatting with Prettier

 [Prettier](https://prettier.io/) formats files for a [wide range of programming languages and data types](https://prettier.io/docs/), including YAML.
 It is deliberately opinionated, so that every installation of Prettier formats files in exactly the same way, unless users decide to override it.

+If your text editor supports Prettier and is configured to format YAML files on save then it works automatically.
+The Zed editor [has Prettier built-in](https://zed.dev/docs/languages/yaml?highlight=prettier#formatting).
+For other editors, the documentation for the Prettier plugin should explain how to set it up.

 Automated code formatting has very powerful effects in software projects.
 When we apply the same formatter on every change, the format of the code becomes consistent and predictable, which enables us to rapidly refactor.
 Automatic code formatting also removes the need for commits that only format files.